 How Vaccines Work

-The Pfizer vaccine is called a “messenger RNA” vaccines.
-It does not contain pieces or proteins from the virus.
-Instead, it contains instructions for your cells, called “messenger RNA.”
-This messenger RNA tells your cells to make a harmless piece of the COVID-19 spike protein themselves.
+The Pfizer and Moderna vaccines are called “messenger RNA” vaccines.
+They do not contain pieces or proteins from the virus.
+Instead, they contain contains instructions, messenger RNA, that tell your cells to make a harmless piece of the COVID-19 spike protein.
 Once your cells make the spike protein, your immune system will make the antibodies that fight COVID-19 and protect you from getting sick from this virus.

 “The pandemic has presented all of us with a historic challenge.
 Science is providing COVID-19 vaccines as our best hope to defeat the pandemic.” – Peter Hahn, MD, MBA, President & CEO

-The vaccine trials have included diverse participants, volunteers from every walk of life.
+The vaccines were tested in large-scale clinical trials involving tens of thousands of diverse participants, volunteers from every walk of life.